Skip to main content

 Academic

 A sophisticated analysis of the relationship between aromatase inhibitors and cardiovascular risk requires moving beyond population-level data into the realm of molecular biology and systems physiology.
-The is not merely a passive recipient of hormonal signals; it is an active, dynamic environment where estrogen signaling plays a continuous role in maintaining homeostasis.
+The cardiovascular system is not merely a passive recipient of hormonal signals; it is an active, dynamic environment where estrogen signaling plays a continuous role in maintaining homeostasis.

 The introduction of an aromatase inhibitor is a profound intervention in this system, and its consequences are best understood by examining the specific cellular and systemic mechanisms that are disrupted.